nolanmak/ThesisApp/src/services/README-websocket.md

 1. Check the browser console for error messages
 2. Try disabling and re-enabling the WebSocket functionality using the toggle in the UI
 3. Refresh the page to reset the WebSocket connection
-4. Ensure the WebSocket server is running and accessible
+4. Ensure the AWS API Gateway WebSocket service is accessible
 5. Check for network issues or firewalls that might be blocking WebSocket connections